 Some species of furbearers spend most of their time in and around the water.
-For the beginning trapper, the muskrat, raccoon, and mink will often be the targeted animals.
+Beginning trapper, usually target muskrat, raccoon, and mink.
 The term generally applied to this type of trapping is water trapping.
-The sets ordinarily used to take these animals are the pocket set, the cubby set, and the blindset.
+The sets ordinarily used to take these animals are the pocket set, the cubby set, and the blind set.

 The pocket set is constructed by digging a hole into the bank at water level.
 Bait or lure is placed in the back of the pocket, and a trap is set in front.

 The cubby set is made by building a small hollow structure open on one end at the edge of the water.
-Again, bait or lure is placed in the back of the cubby and a trap is set in front.
+Bait or lure is placed in the back of the cubby and a trap is set in front.

 The blind set uses no lure or bait.
 It is made by placing a trap directly in a path or trail an animal is known to use.